 - Pre-cancerous spots in the mouth, called leukoplakia

 There is also a link to heart disease and stroke.
 And research has shown that teens who use spit or other oral tobacco are more likely to become smokers than non-users.

 Smoking bans mean more promotion of spit or smokeless tobacco

-Unfortunately, the new smoking bans in effect in many states may have an unintended effect on the use of spit and other smokeless tobacco.
-As recommended by the CDC, many schools no longer allow students, staff, parents, or visitors to smoke on school grounds, in school vehicles, or at school functions.
+Unfortunately, the new smoking bans in many states may have an unintended effect on the use of spit and other smokeless tobacco.
+As recommended by the Centers for Disease and Prevention (CDC), many schools no longer allow students, staff, parents, or visitors to smoke on school grounds, in school vehicles, or at school functions.
 In light of bans like this, tobacco companies are more strongly marketing their smokeless tobacco products.
-Many of these new tobacco products are being advertised as more discreet alternatives to cigarettes in places where smoking is not allowed.
+Many of these new tobacco products are being advertised as more discreet alternatives to smoking in places where smoking is not allowed.

 Using spit or smokeless tobacco to quit smoking

-Some companies promote using spit or smokeless tobacco as a way to help quit smoking, but there is no proof that spit tobacco or any other oral tobacco products help smokers quit smoking.
-Unlike FDA-approved standard treatments that have been proven to work, such as nicotine replacement, anti-depressants, nicotine receptor blockers, and behavioral therapy, oral tobacco products have not been tested to see if they can help a person stop smoking.
+Some companies promote using spit or smokeless tobacco as a way to help quit smoking, but there’s no proof that spit tobacco or any other oral tobacco products help smokers quit smoking.
+Unlike US Food and Drug Administration (FDA)-approved standard treatments that have been proven to work, such as nicotine replacement, anti-depressants, nicotine receptor blockers, and behavioral therapy, oral tobacco products have not been tested to see if they can help a person stop smoking.

 Look at the numbers

 The most recent numbers on tobacco use among US middle school students come from a 2011 survey by the CDC.
 (Middle school includes children in grades 6, 7, and 8.)